 This isn’t my first mac and cheese recipe, and I assure you, it won’t be my last.
 You see, I love how pasta noodles encased in a cheesy cream sauce is a culinary delivery for the spicy flavors of Cajun recipe ingredients like shrimp and tasso.
 It is this tasty combination that comes together in this delicious dish — Shrimp and Tasso Mac and Cheese.

 This is not your simple boxed mac and cheese; there’s lots going on here, so let’s back up and dissect the recipe for my Shrimp and Tasso Mac and Cheese.
 First, I won’t complicate the choice of pasta noodle; it’s elbow mac all the way.
 But that’s where the plain and simple gives way to Cajun culinary flavor.
 Shrimp and tasso are a common combination in the Cajun cooking bag of tricks; the smoky, spicy tasso sausage infuses flavor into the briny Gulf shrimp.
 The holy trinity of aromatics blends beautifully with the savory depth of mushroom taste, and the creamy cheeses (both Cheddar and Fontina) cloak the ingredients with a rich, velvety robe of flavor.
-And to top it all off, in this Shrimp and Tasso Mac and Cheese recipe, I’m adding a crust of crunchy pork cracklin’s as the “spicing on the cake.”
+And to top it all off, in this Shrimp and Tasso Mac and Cheese recipe, I’m adding a crust of crunchy pork cracklins as the “spicing on the cake.”

 We all know mac and cheese is the perfect comfort food, and now it’s the perfect Cajun food, too.
-Try this Shrimp and Tasso version; I assure you this Cajun recipe will forever redefine mac and cheese for you.
+Try this Shrimp and Tasso Mac and Cheese; I assure you this Cajun recipe will forever redefine mac and cheese for you.

 - 1 (16-ounce) package elbow macaroni noodles

 - 2 tablespoons unsalted butter

 - ½ cup diced green bell pepper